revaturelabs/interviewquestions/Python/Python-Datatypes/Dictionary.md

 **Output**:

 > Variable user_info is a <class 'dict'>.
+>
 > {'name': 'Naveen', 'education': 'B.Tech', 'age': 23}
+>
 > Naveen

   </details>

 ---
-2.How will you get keys and values of dictionary?
+2.How will you get the keys and values of dictionary?

 <details><summary> <b>Show Answer</b> </summary>

-> In dictionary comes with keys() method that will provides all list of the keys in dictionary.
+> In dictionary, keys() method will provide all list of the keys in dictionary.

 **Example**: